Avignon: Bicycles

 Avignon has 110 km of bicycle paths.
-In 2009 the TCRA introduced a bicycle sharing system called the Vélopop'.
+In 2009 the TCRA (former public transport operator) introduced a bicycle sharing system called the Vélopop'.

 Cultural heritage

 Avignon has a very large number of sites and buildings (177) that are registered as historical monuments.

 In the part of the city within the walls the buildings are old but in most areas they have been restored or reconstructed (such as the post office and the Lycée Frédéric Mistral).
 The buildings along the main street, Rue de la République, date from the Second Empire (1852–70) with Haussmann façades and amenities around Place de l'Horloge (the central square), the neoclassical city hall, and the theatre district.

 Listed below are the major sites of interest with those sites registered as historical monuments indicated: